YashuDhatrika/Bayesian-Linear-Regression/README.txt

 Assignment4:

-The pp2code.py file contains broadly 4 parts, one for each task.
+The code_file.py file contains broadly 4 parts, one for each task.
 In totality the code picks required CSV file from the directory of the code file.
-The path isn’t hard coded, but the files need to be placed in code file directory.
+The path isnâ€™t hard coded, but the files need to be placed in code file directory.
 And compatible on python 3+ version.

 PART 0: Import and Storage of CSV files